adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

-# Bitwise Operations in OpenCV
+# Code No 3-) Bitwise Operations in OpenCV

 ## Introduction
 Bitwise operations include AND, OR, NOT, and XOR.